Estimating the Intensive Margin Effect in Panel Data Settings: Empirical application

 In this context, it is relevant to examine the distributional effects.
 Suppose the treatment effects are heterogeneous along the outcome distribution.
 In that case, the bounds for the average effect may include zero even if the effect is positive and significant in some parts of the distribution.
 For instance, consider two different training programs.
 The first only benefits workers at the top of the salaried earnings distribution.
 The other only benefits workers at the bottom.
 These two policies may generate the same bounds for the $\attao$.
 However, their policy implications change drastically: while the first program increases wage dispersion, the second helps reduce earnings inequality.
 Figure \ref{fig:qttao} plots the $\qttao(q)$ for different quantiles $q$.

 Figure \ref{fig:qttao} shows that the $\qttao(q)$ bounds vary across different quantiles, reflecting heterogeneity in the treatment effects.
 The 95\% confidence interval includes zero for all the quantiles.
-However, their width and range differ substantially along the outcome distribution.
+However, their widths and ranges differ substantially across the outcome distribution.
 The bounds are vast and not very informative at the lower quantiles.
-However, as $q$ approaches the median, the bounds tighten and the lower bound gets closer to or even above zero.
+However, as $q$ approaches the median, the bounds tighten and the lower bound approaches or even exceeds zero.
 A precise zero effect is estimated between the median and the third quartile.
 Finally, a moderate but positive effect is estimated around the eighth decile, before the bounds widen again towards the upper tail of the distribution.

-As a concluding remark, I highlight a noteworthy caveat regarding an approach to handling attrition that may be encountered in applied economics research.
-Researchers often construct a binary selection indicator and estimate the treatment effect on this variable.
-If they fail to reject the null hypothesis that the treatment effect is zero, they proceed with the complete case analysis.
-I argue against this practice in Remark \ref{prop:remark1} and further discuss it in Appendix \ref{proof:remark1}.
-To illustrate my argument, I reproduce this practice in this application.